-The trees that grow around us in New England often seem large to some especially when those trees are leaning over our homes.
-However, when compared to old growth forests found in the rest of the country the trees we know are generally quite small.
+New England trees often seem large, especially when leaning over our homes.
+However, compared to old growth forests found in the rest of the country, the trees in our area are generally quite small.
 Not often will a person find trees in Connecticut much older than 100 years.
 This lack of virgin forest, a term used to describe areas not disturbed by logging and development, is due to the agricultural society which consumed the northeast until around 200 years ago.
-As many people can understand generally the size of a tree is directly related to the age of that tree.
-However, all species of tree have different rates, as well as different habits of growth.
-Some species are understory trees, comprising the lower level of the forest, and will remain relatively small while others are large canopy trees and will grow incredibly tall.
+The size of a tree is generally related its age.
+However, all species of tree have different rates and habits.
+Some species are understory trees, comprising the lower level of the forest, and remain relatively small, while others are large canopy trees and grow incredibly tall.
 Fortunately, a list of trees that have reached a notable or champion size for their particular species in Connecticut has been compiled by the Connecticut College Arboretum.

-In the late 1980 s the Connecticut Botanical Society under the leadership of Glenn Dryer set out to inventory all of the native and ornamental big trees of Connecticut and published their findings in a small book entitled Connecticut's Notable Trees.
-Written by Dryer it was published in 1989 as the Memoirs of the Connecticut Botanical Society, No. 2 by the Society and Covered Bridge Press.
-This publication provides a wealth of information on not only Connecticut's largest trees, but also trees of historic significance.
-You may also visit the Connecticut College Arboretum website for a more current list of notable trees as well as the most recent measurements of each tree.
-The website can be accessed by clicking here Notable Trees
+In the late 1980 s the Connecticut Botanical Society, under the leadership of Glenn Dryer, set out to inventory all of the native and ornamental big trees of Connecticut and published their findings in a small book entitled Connecticut's Notable Trees.
+Written by Dryer, it was published in 1989 as the Memoirs of the Connecticut Botanical Society, No. 2 by the Society and Covered Bridge Press.
+This publication provides a wealth of information not only Connecticut's largest trees, but also trees of historic significance.
+You may also visit the Connecticut College Arboretum website for a current list of notable trees and their most recent measurements.

-The Bartlett Arboretum has over twenty trees of notable or champion status, many of which were planted by F.A.
-Bartlett when the property was being used as the research laboratory of the Bartlett Tree Company.
-Over the years several Champion trees at the Bartlett have been damaged or destroyed by storms but many of the notable sized trees remain at the Arboretum including eight Champion trees and one Co-champion.
-These trees have been preserved through research and conservation efforts from the Bartlett staff.
+The Bartlett Arboretum has over 20 trees of notable or champion status, many of which were planted by F.A.
+Bartlett when the property was used as the research laboratory of the Bartlett Tree Company.
+Over the years, several of our Champion trees have been damaged or destroyed by storms, but many notable trees remain, including eight Champion trees and one Co-champion.
+These trees have been preserved through research and conservation efforts.

-Due to the incredible appreciation for large trees many national, state, and local agencies have been organized to record the size and locations of large specimens of the different taxa that can be grown in the northeast.
-Connecticut has a unique advantage over much of New England due to the milder climate many species which are less hardy, and therefore more rare, can be grown here.
+Many national, state, and local agencies have been organized to record the size and locations of large specimens of the different taxa that can be grown in the northeast.
+Connecticut’s milder climate, compared to much of New England, enables many species which are less hardy, and therefore more rare, species to be grown here.
 Connecticut College works closely with the Connecticut Botanical Society and both organizations rely on local groups and citizens to report large specimen trees.

-All these organizations use a relatively simple formula to judge the trees; many commonly follow the American Forestry Association (AFA) point method of measuring and comparing trees.
-The formula is as follows:
+To judge the trees, the American Forestry Association (AFA) point method of measuring and comparing trees is commonly followed:

 Acer saccharum "Newtons Sentry" - Newtons Sentry Sugar Maple